-August 29, 2016: City Visions Host Ethan Elkind explores the pros and cons of legalizing the recreational use of marijuana in California.
+August 29, 2016: With our panel of experts, City Visions Host Ethan Elkind explores the pros and cons of legalizing the recreational use of marijuana in California.
 Prop 64 is on the ballot this November and California voters will need to decide.
-What can we learn from Washington, Oregon and Colorado?
+What can we learn from Washington, Alaska, Oregon and Colorado?
 Who will reap the benefits of legalization?
 What are the downsides?
-Join the conversation this Monday night at 7 pm.

 August 1st, 2016: Recent police shootings of Black men have sparked outrage and a national movement against police brutality.
 Despite women playing a dominant role in the leadership of Black Lives Matter, police violence against Black women has largely been ignored.